smazza-github/pset-5/README.md

 ### Exercise 7

-Given a string, compute the sum of the digits in text.
+Given a string, compute the sum of the digits in `text`.
 Return `-1` if any of the following requirements are not met.

 * `text` must not be `null`.